jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### DE 1 What this subpart does
 Apportions motor vehicle expenditure
-(1) This subpart sets out the rules for determining the proportion of business use of a motor vehicle to its total use when a person uses a motor vehicle partly for business purposes and partly for other purposes.
+(1) This subpart sets out the rules for determining the proportion of business use of a motor vehicle to its total use when a person uses a motor vehicle partly for business use and partly for other uses.
 Exclusions
 (2) This subpart does not apply—
   (a) to a company, unless the company is a close company to which section CX 17(4B)﻿(b) and (c) (Benefits provided to employees who are shareholders or investors) applies: